NAppazeller/kickstarter-analysis/README.md

 The information provided covers a period of nine years with data relating to 4,100+ campaigns that spans 13 different countries.
 Additionally, there are nine campaign categories which can be further broken down into 40+ subcategories.

-Given the vastness of the data it was important to isolate only that which is applicable to the requested analysis.
-There was the extra needed step(s) of scrubbing the data to ensure certain data are presented in a consumable format (i.e. dates, etc.), debugging, and manipulation of said data for production of visuals that communicated the data story.
+Given the vastness of the data it was important to isolate only that which was applicable to the requested analysis.
+There was the additional step(s) of scrubbing the data to ensure certain data are presented in a consumable format (i.e. dates, etc.), debugging, and manipulation of said data for production of visuals that communicated the data story.
+By focusing on outcomes by launch data and goals we were able to visually display our findings in the form of line charts.

-There was a minor issue of scope creep as Louise also requested analysis on a handful of plays from the Edinburgh Festival Fringe and musicals in Great Britain for a potential future project.
-Both requests were unrelated to the overall analysis.

--Only theater/play compaigns in the US in the $10-14K range

 ### Analysis of Outcomes Based on Launch Date

-Line charts are helpful when trying to determine trends.
-We can see by looking at our new chart that the months of May and June both have a greater success rate.
+By looking at the line chart based on outcomes related to launch date the data shows the months of May and June both have a higher success rate.

 ![](https://github.com/NAppazeller/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals

+By looking at the line chart based on outcomes related to campaign goals the data shows a success rate slightly over 50%.

 ![](https://github.com/NAppazeller/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered

+There was a minor issue of scope creep as Louise also requested analysis on a handful of plays from the Edinburgh Festival Fringe and musicals in Great Britain for a potential future project.
+Both requests were unrelated to the overall analysis.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+Based on our analysis of outcomes by launch date we're confident recommending the campaign for Fever be launched in either May or June.
+On average there was a 60% success rate for theater campaigns during the year.
+However, during the months of May and June the success rate is 67% and 65%, respectively.
+Additionally, it would be advisable to not launch the campaign during the months of October or December as those months typically see the highest rates of campaign failure.

 - What can you conclude about the Outcomes based on Goals?

- how much money people people be asked to contribute?
+Based on our analysis of outcomes by goals the margin for success narrows, but still shows promise for success.
+Given the campaign goal of $10-12K there is an approximate success rate of 54%.

 - What are some limitations of this dataset?

+Some limitations that may be impactful to this data set, and the launch of a successful campaign, are directly related to lack of data which may include the city the campaign is based in, campaign sponsor demographics, and money spent on marketing.

 - What are some other possible tables and/or graphs that we could create?

+A deeper dive into outcomes by goals related to the subcategory "plays" as well as the tightening the goals analysis ranges could produce more meaningful results.
+It may also prove helpful to look at outcomes based on launch date for the subcategory "plays" rather than the main category of theater.
+Determining contribution amounts based on the minimum number of contributors may be beneficial in determining incentives for campaign sponsors.